Dilsv/Dileitte1/TESTING.md

 ## Testing User Stories

-#### Someone with 3c hair:
+#### Someone with interest on floristry or flowers:
-1. As someone with 3c hair I want to easily navigate through the website.
+1. As someone with interest in flowers I want to easily navigate through the website.

      - The navigation bar is clearly defined and easily navigable for users to find and use.
      - The logo image on the top left of each page leads users back to the home page.
      - The footer menu is easy to use with appropriate icons for easy identification.

-2. As someone with 3c hair, I want a clear guide to identify my hair type.
+2. As someone with interest in flowers, I want a clear guide to identify what flowers are featured.

-     - The 'Home' page clearly identifies what 3c hair is and looks like.
+     - The 'Home' page clearly identifies what the business offers and features an About Us introduction and Care Instructions paragraph with media.
      - The 'Home' page also includes imagery to support this content.

-3. As someone with 3c hair, I want to be able to view options for my hair.
+3. As someone with interest in flowers, I want to be able to view options of different flowers and bouquets.

-     - The 'Protective Styles' page includes multiple styles with clear information on each one.
+     - The 'Flowers' page includes multiple bouquets with alternate text for an image on each one.
-     - The 'Protective Styles' page also includes imagery to support this content.
+     - The 'Flowers' page also includes imagery to support this content.

-4. As someone with 3c hair, I want information that enables me to manage my hair effectively, including product suggestions.
+4. As someone with an interest in flowers, I want information that enables me to manage my hair effectively, including product suggestions.

-     - The 'Regiment' page includes a video that explains exactly how to wash your hair.
+     - The 'Events' page includes visual imagery of supporting content.
-     - The 'Regiment' page has a list of steps to support the video in how to wash your hair.
+     - The 'Events' page has a list of three examples of the services provided.
-     - The 'Regiment' page also includes a list of products that the website host personally uses with supporting text.
+     - The 'Events' page also includes text on the photos.

-#### Friends or parents of those with 3c hair:
+#### Friends or parents of those who have interests in flowers:
-1. As a friend or parent of someone with 3c hair, I want to easily navigate through the website to find the relevant content.
+1. As a friend or parent of someone who has a liking for flowers, I want to easily navigate through the website to find the relevant content.

      - The menu items are clear and easy to understand allowing the user to easily navigate through the website.

-2. As a friend or parent of someone with 3c hair, I want to learn how to manage 3c hair.
+2. As a friend or parent of someone who likes flowers, I want to learn how to care for flowers upon receiving them.

      - The supporting text and videography used on the Regiment page is clear and easy to understand and impliment.

-3. As a friend or parent of someone with 3c hair, I want to learn what products to use on 3c hair.
+3. As a friend or parent of someone who likes flowers, I want to learn what flowers complement eachother.

-     - The Regiment page includes a list of products recommended for 3c hair.
+     - The Flowers page includes a list of recommended flowers that compliment eachother in a mix of different bouquets.

 [Back to top ⇧](#Dileitte---Testing)